Ensuring safe, responsible development at Graeser & Olive in Creve Coeur, MO

 The extremely inflated land price leaves only oversized, high-density projects that require exceptions and public concessions to work.

-While minor public benefits were noted, they do not outweigh the impacts of a 157-unit, four-story development on a 4.5-acre site.
+While minor public benefits were noted, they do not outweigh the impacts of a 157-unit, four-story development on a 4.45-acre site.

 Residents should not be asked to subsidize or absorb the consequences of an overvalued property through excessive density, zoning exceptions, or future tax incentives.
-The developer has signaled on their website that they will need and expect these incentives to achieve viability.
+The developer has signaled that they will need and expect these incentives to achieve viability.

 Recap of the preliminary project details and major concerns brought forward thus far.
-Traffic and parking study coming soon to understand more and what sort of adjustments may be necessary by developer.
+Traffic and parking study coming soon to understand more and what adjustments may be necessary by developer.

 Our Take